Missionaries in Africa

 Who Were Some Christian Missionaries in Africa?

-One could argue that one of the first Christian missionaries in Africa was the Ethiopian eunuch of Acts 8:26-40.
-Presumably, after he was baptized, the eunuch returned to Queen Candace’s Ethiopian kingdom and shared the Gospel message with her, just as Philip had shared it with him.
-Since then, many more people have worked to bring God’s love to Africa.
+Many believe that one of the first Christian missionaries in Africa was the Ethiopian eunuch of Acts 8:26–40.
+After he was baptized, the eunuch returned to Queen Candace’s Ethiopian kingdom.
+He shared the Gospel message with her.
+He passed on what Philip had shared with him.
+His witness stands as one of the earliest examples of cross cultural ministry in Africa.
+Since then, many other people have worked to bring God’s love to Africa.

 Dr. David Livingstone